faizancan/faizancan.github.io/README.md

-# faizancan.github.io
+# Popular Music Visualizer

-Popular Music Visualizer
+This is our music visualizer.
+To run, just visit https://faizancan.github.io/.